Mike Nichols's unrealized projects: Annie

 Following the 1977 staging of the musical Annie on Broadway, the writers asked $5 million for film rights, and requested for Nichols to direct the adaptation.
 By December, Columbia Pictures acquired the property.
 John Huston would direct the film instead, released in 1982.

 A Chorus Line

 In 1978, Nichols spent several months working on the film adaptation of A Chorus Line for Universal Pictures with screenwriter Bo Goldman, who were both concerned about how to widen its plot and make it more visual without destroying what made the original stage production so affective.
 Goldman's finished screenplay did not satisfy Universal head Ned Tanen and their version was ultimately scrapped after Nichols could not receive a larger projected budget than $16 million, which he deemed "impractical".
 The project eventually landed at Columbia Pictures, and Richard Attenborough was selected to direct the film, in 1985.

 The French Lieutenant's Woman

-Nichols was one of several directors who tried and failed to conquer the complicated narrative of John Fowles' epic romantic novel The French Lieutenant's Woman, before the adaptation was eventually produced in 1980 by British director Karel Reisz.
+Nichols was one of several directors who tried and failed to conquer the complicated narrative of John Fowles's epic romantic novel The French Lieutenant's Woman, before the adaptation was eventually produced in 1980 by British director Karel Reisz.